wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     - run the `wis2box-create-config.py` script to create the initial configuration
     - start wis2box and check the status of its components
     - access the wis2box-webapp and wis2box-API in a browser
-    - connect to the MQTT broker on your student-VM using MQTT Explorer
+    - connect to the MQTT broker on your student VM using MQTT Explorer